MuskanAgarwal430/Assignment-AI/question - answers.md

 ---

 ###  Question 4:
-**Which fulfillment statuses are most associated with negative feedback?**
+**Which fulfillment statuses are most associated with negative feedback**
 ** Answer:**
 | Fulfillment Status | # of Negative Reviews |
 |---------------------|------------------------|